-If your liability for social security and Medicare taxes is less than \$2,500 for the year, you can pay the taxes with your return if you file on time.
+If your liability for social security and Medicare taxes is less than \$2,500 for the year, you can pay the taxes with your return.
+To avoid a penalty, you should pay in full and file on time.
 You do not have to deposit the taxes.
 However, you may choose to make deposits of these taxes even if your liability is less than \$2,500.
 If your liability for these taxes is \$2,500 or more, see the Federal Tax Deposit Requirements for Form 944-SS Filers chart on page 4.
 If you do not deposit the taxes when required, you may be subject to penalties and interest.